sycarion/theroguefromnowhere/001-JournalEntry.md

-It was four years ago to the day when I arrived on the island.
+It was four years ago today that I arrived on this island.